 – There is baby changing in the main entrance hall, at the end of the section on interior sets, and in second part of the tour just by the Backlot cafe.
 It never feels too far from changing facilities wherever you are, aside from the initial introduction.

-– The exception to this is in the last part of the tour, once you’ve left the Backlot if you need to, duck back rather than going on as you have to exit to get to the next nappy changing station.
+– The exception to this is in the last part of the tour, once you’ve left the Backlot, if you need changing facilities then duck back rather than going on as you have to exit to get to the next baby changing station.

 – There are also incredibly nice changing/feeding rooms off the Backlot cafe.
 Not often I can feed looking at Harry Potter artwork!
 (And yes I am that sad that I took a picture)